phac-nml/ncov-dehoster/README.md

 2. Guppy basecalling

     Using guppy to re-basecall the remaining reads.
 This is done so that the most up to date version of Guppy is used and the best results are obtained as not all of the instraments are updated.
-A guppy environment must be provided as a parameter (at least CPU) to run this step and if none is given, the pipeline will not continue and you will only have the de-hosted fast5 files.
+A guppy environment must be provided as a parameter (at least CPU) to run this step and if none is given, the pipeline will not continue and you will only have the dehosted fast5 files.

     - Inputs:
         - Dehosted barcoded fast5 files